dragonflyoss/Dragonfly2/docs/en/design/architecture.md

 - Support more efficient IO methods: multi-threaded IO, memory mapping, DMA, etc.
 - Support dynamic compression, memory file system and more efficient scheduling algorithms to improve distribution efficiency
 - The client supports third-party software's native integration of Dragonfly's P2P capabilities through the C/S mode
-- Productization capabilities: support file upload, task management of various distribution modes, data views, and global management and control functions
+- Production capabilities: support file upload, task management of various distribution modes, data views, and global management and control functions
 - One set of internal and external, core features are shared with each other, and non-common features are extended separately
 - Further integration with the ecosystem: Harbor, Nydus (image downloading solution on demand), warehouse services of various cloud vendors, etc.